pascal-felique/NNCV/README.md

 You have to update the new experiment id and provide the location of the previous trained Student model at a lower resolution.

+The experiment id and the previous trained Student model depends on the stage in which you are during the curriculum.

-If you start the training at the lowest resolution, then you have to specify "none" for the previous trained Student model.
+If you start the training at the initial lowest resolution, then you have to specify "none" for the previous trained Student model.

 You also have to provide the location of the available trained Teacher model (who has learned the entire curriculum already).

 - **train_distillation.py**:

-You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum: resized_image_width, resized_image_height, patch_width, patch_height
+You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum:

+resized_image_width, resized_image_height, patch_width, patch_height

 You can choose between 5 profiles from low resolution, to medium resolution, high resolution, higher resolution and highest resolution.